Skip to main content

 Presentation: Reminders not readily available in guidelines

-This session contains brief snippets and reminders based on medicines information questions relating to everyday prescribing issues that do not tend to be readily available in guidelines.
+This session contains brief snippets and reminders based on questions relating to everyday prescribing issues that do not tend to be readily available in guidelines.

 Bio: Professor Bruce Arroll